-Writing (20% of semester grade)
+Writing (25% of semester grade)

 Writing assignments will take the form of informal, in-class writing and formal, take-home essays.
 A formal essay will be assigned for each major work of literature we read.
 Writing will be graded based on focus, conventions, style, and organization.
-Constructive feedback will be given for all writing assignments, and students will occasionally have opportunities for re-writes.
+As this course emphasizes developing writing skill, constructive feedback will be given for all writing assignments and students will occasionally have opportunities for re-writes.